dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 **Wizards**:

 Found in: Tower, ruins, town raid, hellscape.
 All packs that spawn as a part of this group are neutral to one another, and all include one enemy with spells, either wandering alone or as a leader of a group of non-spellcasters.
+All golems require their leader to function, and will permenantly stop taking turns once their pack leader dies.

 *Clay Golem*